Road Food.

 I didn’t really grow up with restaurants.
 Not just because of the money, but because they were seen as bad, dated, a crapshoot, places to get food poisoning (there are few things in California that can be sadder, more haunted than a midcentury steakhouse).
 When my grandparents drove on Route 66, they never stopped at any of those cute diners with neon signs, they just packed Vienna sausages and Saltines.
 But they made an exception for fast food when it started to explode in Southern California specifically.
 There was this new promise of reliability, that you could just get a sack of cheeseburgers and that’ll take care of the problem of road food.

 As much as I dig the uptown dignity of In-N-Out, what I most remember was piling into the Grenada to go to places that were glorified shacks, places with like freeze or frosty or root beer in the name.
-Places I’d go with my dad when he handled auto claims; that distinct ambiance of back offices with five year old calendars on the wall and the doors don’t shut anymore and the bathroom is a closet with a toilet that was never even knew when it was old.
+Places I’d go with my dad when he handled auto claims; that distinct ambiance of back offices with five year old calendars on the wall and the doors don’t shut anymore and the bathroom is a closet with a toilet that was never even new when it was old.
 Some of the best burgers I’ve ever eaten tasted almost like they were grilled on the hood of some old Okiemobile.

 It’s an experience I’m always looking for and I apologize for nothing because food is one of the least embarrassing places to get nostalgia out of your system.
 It always winds up feeling like chasing ghosts; old parts of town, mechanic’s rows, tough old neighborhoods that won’t be rebuilt when they burn down.
 It’s always haunting when I find one of these places and it’s good.
 They never feel like they’re really in business.
 You half expect to see dead relatives at the counter.
 “Oh, so that’s where you’ve been hiding since 1993.”
 And they’re getting harder to find, as people who came of age in blue collar postwar California rapidly die off.